kerbachi/GaurdDuty-findings/README.md

 # Deployment of the solution

+1. First, GuardDuty must be enabled, GuardDuty supports free trial for the first 30 days.
+You can check [this link](https://aws.amazon.com/guardduty/pricing/) for more details on the pricing and [this link] (https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_settingup.html#guardduty_enable-gd) on how to enable the service.
-1. Update variables.tf with correct values
+2. Update variables.tf with correct values
-2. Deployment:
+3. Deployment:

     a.
 Option 1 (Reuse the provided packages.zip)